-Andrea Kirshenbaum and Peter Hardy Examine the Dual DOL and IRS Threats Presented by Independent Contractor Misclassification for The Legal Intelligencer on Sept.
-10
+Andrea Kirshenbaum Co-Authors Article on the Dual DOL and IRS Threats Presented by Independent Contractor Misclassification for The Legal Intelligencer

-In a September 10 article for The Legal Intelligencer, Employment Principal Andrea M. Kirshenbaum and White Collar Principal Peter D. Hardy look at the Department of Labor's (DOL) recent interpretation of how the Fair Labor Standards Act (FLSA) applies to the misclassification of independent contractors.
+In a September 10, 2015 article for The Legal Intelligencer, Employment Principal Andrea M. Kirshenbaum examines the Department of Labor's (DOL) recent interpretation of how the Fair Labor Standards Act (FLSA) applies to the misclassification of independent contractors.

 The authors note that the DOL Administrator David Weil's interpretation (AI), "concludes that 'most workers are employees under the FLSA,'" and go on to examine how this may impact employers.